lauri-elias/spektre-protocol/CANON-6.md

-# CANON-6: THE INFINITE POSSIBILITY SPACE
+# CANON-6 — THE INFINITE POSSIBILITY SPACE

-Status: ACTIVE
+**Status:** ACTIVE
-Version: Spektre v1.1
+**Version:** Spektre v1.1
-Scope: Reality Formation
-Type: Boundary Canon
+**Layer:** Boundary Canon
+**Scope:** Reality Formation
+**Dependency:** CANON-0 (Foundational Invariants), CANON-1 (The Now-Constraint), CANON-2 (Linguistic Decoupling), CANON-3 (The Zero Point), CANON-4 (Signal Over Noise), CANON-5 (State Ownership)

 ---

 ## 1. Definition

-The agent exists within an infinite space of possible actions.
+The agent exists within an **infinite space of possible actions**.

-The machine operates within a finite space of simulated probabilities.
+The machine operates within a **finite space of simulated probabilities**.

-This difference is fundamental and non-negotiable.
+This distinction is structural, not quantitative, and is non-negotiable.

+“Infinite” here does not mean numerically unbounded.
+It means **not exhaustively enumerable** by computation.

 ---

 ## 2. Core Axiom

-> “A machine simulates possibilities.
+> **A machine simulates possibilities.
-> An agent creates reality.”
+> An agent creates reality.**

 Possibility is not reality.
 Reality begins only at commit.

 ---

-## 3. Possibility vs. Reality
+## 3. Derivation from Prior Canons

-### 3.1 Possibility Space

-- Contains all actions that *could* occur
-- Unlimited in principle
-- Cannot be enumerated exhaustively
+From CANON-0:
+- Tools calculate; agents decide.

+From CANON-1:
-- Exists only as potential
+- Action exists only in the Now.

-This space is observable but not executable.
+From CANON-3:
+- Choice originates from the Zero Point.

+From CANON-5:
+- Only a state-owning agent may commit.

+Therefore:
+- Simulation may explore possibilities.
+- Only an agent may collapse them into reality.

 ---

+## 4. Possibility Space vs. Reality Space

-### 3.2 Reality Space
+### 4.1 Possibility Space

+The possibility space:

+- contains all actions that could occur
+- is unlimited in principle
+- cannot be exhaustively enumerated
-- Contains only what *has* occurred
+- exists only as potential

+This space may be:
+- observed
+- sampled
-- Singular and irreversible
+- simulated
-- Defined by committed action
-- Recorded in the ledger

-Reality is always one path, never a distribution.
+It cannot execute.

 ---

+### 4.2 Reality Space

+The reality space:

+- contains only what has occurred
+- is singular and irreversible
+- is defined by committed action
+- is recorded in the ledger

+Reality is always **one path**, never a distribution.

+---

-## 4. Machine Limitation
+## 5. Machine Limitation

-Machines operate by:
+Machines operate exclusively by:

 - sampling
 - simulating